 Jeff lives with his amazing wife, some kids that apparently belong to them, and a dog named Cooper who did the voice over for Doug in the Pixar movie UP (at least in the human’s heads) and who worships at the altar of Ball.
 All cats living in the household shall remain nameless, because calling on them opens a gateway to purr-gatory.

 About Trollbreath: Trollbreath started as a creative endeavor wrapped around the design of DnD supplements, mostly character sheets and game modules.
-At the time – the late 1980’s – I was heavily involved with an RPG group and wanted to replace some of the documents provided by the company for players to use.
+I wanted to replace some of the documents provided by the company for players to use.
 Trollbreath became the fictional name of the character who was doing the design work, a depressed troll artist with severe halitosis.
 Over the years it’s served as a place for my creative outlets, whether blogging, game design, or writing and I keep paying for the domain name out of sheer cussedness.